kkarpieszuk/wc-price-history/readme.txt

 = How to configure plugin to be compliant with Omnibus directive =

+You don't have to do anything special, the default settings are compliant with Omnibus directive!

+However, in case you misconfigured the plugin, here are steps to take to make it compliant again (please note similar suggestions hints you will see on Settings screen):

 1. Go to `WooCommerce` > `Price History` screen
 2. Set `Display on` to `Single product page`
 3. Set `Display minimal price` to `Only when product is on sale`